 Please read the Release notes before downloading the software.

-Please download MMC v0.9.5 (aka Wasabi Peas) at our registration/download page.
+Please download MMC 2016.1 (aka v1.0-beta, Cotton Candy) at our registration/download page.
 We are greatly appreciated if you can tell us a little bit about you and your related research by registering your copy of mmc.
 Binary executable (for 64bit machines) and source code packages are both provided.
 The non-SSE versions are labeled as "multicore" in the package name.
 All SSE4-tagged binaries are considered to have better speed, but requires your CPU to support SSE4 (or it will cause crash).

 First, make sure you have installed git client on your system.
 If you are using a Debian-based GNU/Linux system (such as Ubuntu, Knoppix etc), you can install git by